akmalrusli363/BNCC-Siaga-Covid-Jetpack/README.md

 ![BNCC Siaga Project Banner](project-banner.png)

+> [!NOTE]
+> This project has been **archived** due to most COVID-19 API services/data sources are not longer available.
+>
+> Also, this project is now an Android project to demonstrate statistical data for portfolio purpose, whlist the data sources is not longer available for now.

 A repository for an app made during BNCC x Gojek Academy demonstrated using Kotlin, which shows data about COVID-19 statistics in Indonesia.

 This repository is a **forked & Android Jetpack version** of [BNCC x Gojek Academy App: Siaga COVID19](https://github.com/akmalrusli363/BNCC-Academy-Kotlin-Demo) where the app was rebuilt under Android Jetpack in help to follow best practices, reduces boilerplate, clean and better maintainability of codes.
 This includes applied MVVM Architecture and usage of Retrofit, Moshi, and ReactiveX instead of plain OkHttp call and manual JSON parsing in parsing API network calls.